-Mr Andersson said he found out about its use when he was contacted by a left-wing pressure group who asked whether he supported the party's policies.'No politics'
+Mr Andersson said he found out about its use when he was contacted by a left-wing pressure group who asked whether he supported the party's policies.

 He said he and Mr Ulvaeus had instructed lawyers to start legal action against the party if they did not stop using the song immediately.

 "Firstly, you cannot just rewrite songs as you like and secondly we want them to understand that we have absolutely no interest in supporting their party," he said.